DeFiCh/pinkpaper/loan/README.md

     - Also take note on the >= 50% DFI requirement, when depositing a non-DFI token, it should reject if the total value of the vault's collateral after the deposit brings DFI value to less than 50% of vault's collateral.
     - This also means that the first deposit to a vault has to always be DFI.

-1. `loanpayback DATA`
+1. `paybackloan DATA`
     - `DATA` (JSON)
         - `vaultId`: loan's vault ID.
         - `from`: Address containing repayment tokens.
-        - `amounts`: Amounts to pay back.
+        - `amounts`: Amounts to pay back in amount@token format.
     - Pay back of loan token.
-    - Only works when there are loan in the token.
+    - Only works when there are loans in the vault.
     - Refunds additional loan token back to original caller, if 51.1 `TSLA` is owed and user pays 52 `TSLA`, 0.9 `TSLA` is returned as change to transaction originator (not vault owner).
     - Does not require authentication, anyone can payback anyone's loan.